hyperledger/iroha/CONTRIBUTING.md

 - Put inner modules after `self` module content, but before `tests` module.
 - Prefer to return `Result` instead of panic.
 - Use `expect` with explicit error message instead of `unwrap`.
+- Do not access tuple elements by index.
+Destructure tuples instead.
+- Use only full words in variable, method and etc. names.
+The only exceptons are if it is used as a convention in Rust (e.g. `.len()`)
+- Do not use structures as enum variants, wrap them in a separate structure instead.
+Example: `A::B(B)` instead of `A::B { ... }`

+#### Code Structure

-- Split your code into the following sections and keep order in each of them equivalent:
+Split your code into the following sections and keep order in each of them equivalent:
--- submodules declarations (no bodies)
+- submodules declarations (no bodies)
--- `use` block
+- `use` block
--- type aliases
+- type aliases
--- pub struct
+- pub struct
--- pub trait
+- pub trait
--- impl `trait-from-this-module` for struct
+- impl `trait-from-this-module` for struct
--- impl struct
+- impl struct
--- impl `trait-from-other-modules` for struct
+- impl `trait-from-other-modules` for struct
--- impl `trait-from-std` for struct
+- impl `trait-from-std` for struct
--- submodules with bodies
+- submodules with bodies
--- pub mod prelude
+- pub mod prelude

 ### Documentation Styleguide